Bellin Flu Facts

 Know how the flu spreads

 The flu usually spreads from person to person in respiratory droplets when people who are infected cough or sneeze.
 People occasionally may become infected by touching something with influenza virus on it and then touching their mouth, nose or eyes.

 Healthy adults may be able to infect others one day before getting symptoms and up to five days after getting sick.
 Therefore, it is possible to give someone the flu before you know you are sick as well as while you are sick.

-– Content provided by the Centers for Disease Control and Prevention
+–Some content provided by the Centers for Disease Control and Prevention